 Historically, revenue disclosures in financial statements have been quite minimal.
-Generally, most entities briefly described that revenue was measured based on these basic concepts: delivery of the goods or services has occurred and the price has been established.
+Most entities briefly described that revenue was measured based on these basic concepts: delivery of the goods or services has occurred and the price has been established.
 There is not much useful information in these disclosures.
 Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers, seeks to change that by requiring robust disclosure for the users of the financial statements.

-While ASC 606 is a principle based standard, stating that an entity shall consider what level of detail is necessary for users to obtain the understanding described in the objective, it does provide many requirements, which will be discussed further below.
+While ASC 606 is a principle-based standard, stating that an entity shall consider what level of detail is necessary for users to obtain the understanding described in the objective, it does provide many requirements, which will be discussed further below.
 The standard also provides some relief in that entities may comply with the disclosure requirements through disclosures required by other ASC topics, when the requirements overlap.

-The disclosures are required to be presented for each reporting period which a statement of comprehensive income is presented.
+The disclosures are required to be presented for each reporting period for which a statement of comprehensive income is presented.

 The following briefly describes the requirements within the broad disclosure topics: